andrewrothstein/valve-infra/README.md

 	make REGISTRY=10.0.2.2:8088 CONTAINER=mupuf/valve-infra/valve-infra-$(whoami):latest vivian

+Note: options to vivian can be passed by setting `VIVIAN_OPTS`, for example:

+	make VIVIAN_OPTS="--ssh-id=~/.ssh/foo" ... vivian

 The virtual testing recipes will fetch a Linux kernel and a boot2container ramdisk, and start the system.
 After the kernel boots and loads the ramdisk, the ramdisk will then pull the valve-infra